City to Prepare a

 context statement through the State Sponsored Certified Local

-notified that the City has been selected to receive a grant in the
+Government program.
+The City was selected to receive a grant in the

 amount of $22,500 to prepare a historic context statement.
 The